 1. It’s a good cut flower dahlia

 All dahlias make good cut flowers.
 The more you cut them, the more they bloom.
 When deciding what dahlias to grow, flower farmers will look for high productivity, colours that are in fashion, and long, strong stems.
-In my experience, ball dahlias and cactus flowered dahlias make the best cut flower varieties.
+I’m not a professional grower, but in my experience, ball dahlias and cactus flowered dahlias make the best cut flower varieties.
 From the varieties I grow, Cornel and Preference are the best dahlias for cut flowers.
-Not only do they have firm blooms on strong stems, they also have a good vase life.
-Even though it has a shorter vase life (of 3 to 5 days), dahlia Labyrinth is a great cut flower.
+Not only do they have firm blooms on strong stems, but they also have a good vase life.
+Even though dahlia Labyrinth has a shorter vase life (of 3 to 5 days), it still is a good cut flower.
 And with plants that produce flowers nonstop, just cut fresh ones every few days and you are fine.
-Make sure to cut flowers that are not fully open, to enjoy them a little bit longer.
+Make sure to cut flowers that are not fully open, to enjoy them a little bit longer in the vase.

 2. Dahlia Labyrinth is great for flower arrangements

 The gorgeous, fluffy flowers of Labyrinth look great in flower arrangements with other dahlias such as Burlesca, Jowey Winnie, and Preference.
 All dahlia varieties in pink, peach, and coral.
-I like the idea of using flowers in subtle tonal contrasts within a single colour.
+I like the idea of using flowers in different shades of the same colour.

 They also look fantastic in single-stem vases.